liferay/liferay-docs/devGuide/en/chapters/06-accessing-remote-services.markdown

 In order for your portlet to use OAuth, it must have a reference to OAuth standards for authorization.
-You can offer your portlet an OAuth client library by simply specifying a single JAR file.
-For an example, we'll choose Scribe as the OAuth library because it's available in Liferay Portal and can be easily included in a plugin.
+You can offer your portlet an OAuth client library by specifying a single JAR file.
+In this example, Scribe is chosen as the OAuth library because it's available in Liferay Portal and can be easily included in a plugin.
 To use the Scribe OAuth client library, open your plugin's `liferay-plugin-package.properties` file and insert the `scribe.jar` file as a portal dependency jar: